 “Parts printed in PETG are also slightly more flexible than those made from PLA.“

 “We show several videos on our YouTube channel how well it works as support and raft material (like this video).
 In pellet form, we use PETG with Gigabot X to produce skateboards, decorative interior design pieces and a basket for coffee pickers in Puerto Rico.
 (You can watch Gigabot X 3D printing a vase with PETG here.)”

 “My two favorite are Gigabot X produced interior design vase because of the stunning visual and light qualities of PETG and the coffee harvest basket for the coffee farm in Puerto Rico.”

 “You can purchase 5lb and 15lb spools of PETG in our online store.
 You can print PETG on your Gigabot with a nozzle temp of 235C and bed temp of 60C.
 A thin coating of Elmer’s X-treme glue stick on the PRINTinZ surface will provide excellent adhesion.
 You can use the same print speed and layer heights as PLA.
 We have created a special Simplify3D profile for using PETG and PLA together.
-You can download it from our Wiki here.”
+You can download it from Zendesk here.”